 Equity funds collected from citizens and businesses, a loan from the Rural Electrification Administration (now the Rural Utilities Service), and a contribution by the state of West Virginia provided the necessary capital to construct telephone facilities.
 The central office was located at Lost River since that was the center of the service area.
 In 1977, the building housing the central office was expanded and the business office was moved from Mathias to Lost River, where it is presently located on Kimseys Run Road.

 Telephone service to subscribers began on July 7, 1957, and at the end of the year there were 280 residential lines and 26 business lines.
-As of January 2013, with the company’s continued expansion into Moorefield and other areas of Hardy County, there were 3,744 residential lines, 1,025 business lines, and approximately 2,524 broadband internet customers.
+As of September 2017, there were 4,135 residential lines, 899 business lines, approximately 3,789 broadband internet customers, and approximately 1,700 video customers.

 When service was first started in 1957, eight-party lines were standard.
 In October 1987, the first digital switch was installed and replaced the mechanical switch.
 At that time, all lines became one-party and touch-tone.